liatrio/autogov-workflows/README.md

 This repository maintains a `cert-identities.json` file that serves as the source of truth for valid certificate identities used by [autogov-verify](https://github.com/liatrio/autogov-verify).
 The file contains:

 - **Latest**: Current reusable workflow identities at the current version
-- **Approved**: All approved workflow identities (includes both current and previous versions)
+- **Approved**: All approved workflow identities (includes previous valid versions)
 - **Revoked**: Identities that have been explicitly revoked and should not be used

-The certificate identities file is automatically updated during the semantic release process.
-When a new version is released, all reusable workflows (files matching `.github/workflows/rw-*.yaml`) are added to the certificate identities file with their full commit SHA identities.

 ##### How Certificate Identities Work

 Certificate identities provide a way to verify that a workflow being called is an approved version.
 Each identity consists of:

-- A unique name (e.g., "HP ATTEST IMAGE v0.4.0")
+- A name (e.g., "HP-ATTEST-IMAGE")
+- A version (e.g., "0.5.1")
-- The full URL to the workflow file including its commit SHA
+- The full URL to the workflow file including the tag's commit SHA
-- A description of its purpose
 - Addition and expiration dates

+##### Certificate Identity Update Process

+When a new release is tagged (e.g., v0.5.1):

+1. The release creates a tag pointing to a specific commit
+2. The tag's commit SHA is recorded in the certificate identity entries
+3. An automated workflow updates `cert-identities.json` in a separate commit to main
+4. The original tag remains pointing to its initial commit (intentionally)

-When consuming these workflows, you should reference them using their full identity URL with commit SHA rather than using branch references, to ensure immutability and security.
+When consuming these workflows, you should reference them using their full identity URL with commit SHA rather than using branch references, to ensure immutability and security:

 ### Verification Using Cosign